 - A Flinders Fertility consultation and the development of a treatment plan.
 This stage of the process will also involve the completion of consent forms once counselling has been completed.
 Given that treatment with donor sperm may be by Intrauterine Insemination (IUI) or In Vitro Fertilisation (IVF), a referral from your Doctor will be required.

 - Meeting with the Flinders Fertility Counsellor on at least two (2) occasions to discuss matters relating to the social and legal aspects of donor-conceived families, confidentiality and the possible implications now and in the future.
 Partners (if any) are asked to attend all of these sessions.

 - Finding a sperm donor.
 See below for further information.

 Finding A Sperm Donor - Local And Overseas

 Flinders Fertility Donors

-If you don’t know someone prepared to be a donor, we can help you locate one.
+If you don’t know someone prepared to be a donor, Flinders Fertility can provide a clinic recruited Donor.